nosqlbench/nosqlbench/devdocs/vectordata/vectordata_remote_access.md

 Diagnose expr processing with `dryrun=exprs` on the activity to dump the expression-processed workload and context.

+### Three things to know when prefetching from a workload

+**Expressions evaluate when the workload loads, not when a block runs.**
+The whole document is expression-processed before ops are parsed, so a prefetch written into an op body fires on every activity start — including `run tags='block:drop'` — no matter what tags that op carries.
+That is fine for an up-front warm-up, but it is not a way to tie fetching to a phase.
+To warm only when a phase actually uses the data, let the bindings do it: `BaseVectors('ds:profile','[0..1M)','eager')` warms when that binding resolves, which happens only for blocks that use it, and `'background'` lets the fetch overlap the run.

+**An empty window means the whole facet, not the profile's window.**
+`prefetch(spec,"base_vectors","")` on a sized profile fetches the entire shared base file — which may be terabytes — because an empty window is a request for everything rather than a fallback.
+Use `prefetchProfile`, which resolves each facet to its declared window, or pass the window explicitly.

+**An assignment sigil renders its value.** `{{p = "ds:" + profile}}` substitutes the assigned value into the document at that spot, so writing assignments in an op body leaves stray text in the op.
+Put them in `description:` (where they read as documentation) and reference them with `{{@p}}` where the value belongs — the workload example below does exactly this.

 For a complete workload where every dataset-shaped parameter is derived this way, see